The deposit certificate

 • The address of the registered office of the company

-• The date of validity of the certificate (6 months from the date of signature by the notary)
+• The validity period of the certificate (6 months from the date of signature by the notary)

-The date of signature of the certificate must be before the date of signature of the articles of association.
+⚠️ The signature date of the bylaws must be after the signature date of the certificate.

-• The cash contributions made by each partner at the time of incorporation
+The deposit certificate only mentions the cash contributions made by each partner at the time of incorporation.

 ⚠️ Be careful!
-A deposit certificate is not a bank certificate on a French bank account.
+A deposit certificate is not the same as a bank guarantee certificate.
 Qonto does not issue a bank certificate, as Qonto is not a bank but a payment institution, and the certificate is/will be signed by a partner notary.

 Did this answer your question?